The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Tallapoosa County?

-Tallapoosa County, Alabama has 4 public high schools, along with 2 middle schools and 4 elementary schools.
+Tallapoosa County, Alabama has 4 public high schools, serving approximately 1,881 students.

 What is the largest school district in Tallapoosa County?